Al Hirschfeld

 Albert Hirschfeld (June 21, 1903 – January 20, 2003) was an American caricaturist best known for his black and white portraits of celebrities and Broadway stars.

-Personal life
+Early life and career

-Al Hirschfeld was born in 1903 in a two-story duplex at 1313 Carr Street in St. Louis, Missouri, and moved with his family to New York City in 1915, where he received his art training at the National Academy of Design.
+Al Hirschfeld was born in 1903 in a two-story duplex apartment at 1313 Carr Street in St. Louis, Missouri.
+His father, Isaac, was a German Jewish traveling salesman, while his mother Rebecca was from a family of Orthodox Russian Jews; his maternal grandparents refused to eat in his parents' non-kosher home.
+Hirschfeld described how the family would not permit bread in the house during Passover, and during this time the family would eat matzah and ham sandwiches.

-He married chorus girl Florence Ruth Hobby in 1927; the couple separated in 1932 and divorced in 1943.
-That same year he married actress Dolly Haas.
-Haas died in 1994, aged 84.
-They had one child, a daughter, Nina (b.
-1945).
+He moved with his family to New York City in 1915, where he received art training at the Art Students League and the National Academy of Design.